chronot1995/cumulus-its-symmetric/README.md

     ```./provision.sh```

-This will bring run the automation script and configure the two switches with BGP.
+This will run the automation script and configure the environment.

+5. Optional: Run the following playbook in the automation directory if you'd like to simulate a firewall on fw01:

+    ```ansible-playbook break-server-ping.yml```

+This will put an ICMP block on the fw01 interfaces that connect to border01.
+You will be able to ping within the same VRF, as it doesn't go through the firewall, but you won't be able to ping between VRFs.
+You still will be able to SSH between VRFs, as a further test.

+To disable the ICMP block, simply run the following:

+    ```ansible-playbook fix-server-pings.yml```

 ### Troubleshooting